KYRV: Alternative: 1983–1984

 In August 1983, KPOP changed to a modern rock format, adopting the slogan "Rock of the 80s".
 Radio consultant Rick Carroll, who developed the format at KROQ-FM in Los Angeles, released it for national syndication in the early 1983.
 KPOP became one of his clients.
 The format included new wave music, synthesizer-based "Europop", and some guitar-based punk rock (such as The Clash and The Ramones).
 Some of the disc jockeys from the urban contemporary era stayed on for the change to modern rock.

 Top 40: 1984–1986

 In December 1983, Don Reeves sold KPOP to the Fuller-Jeffrey Broadcasting Company.
 Since the "Rock of the 80s" format was not producing high enough ratings, the new owners flipped the station to a contemporary hit radio (CHR/Top 40) format in January 1984.
 The owners kept the KPOP call letters and called the station "Pop Hits", aiming primarily at young women.
-The 3,000 watt KPOP shifted to a rock-based CHR format in the fall of 1985.It retained the KPOP call letters but now called itself "Rock Hits".
+Despite Sacramento under a mainstream CHR battle with KSFM and KWOD at the time, the 3,000-watt KPOP shifted to a rock-based CHR format in the fall of 1985.
+It retained the KPOP call letters but now called itself "Rock Hits".
 The station's overall ratings were not as strong as its competitors.

 Photos of stunt by Mr. Kim Berry.
 Attempting to identify the DJ in blue shirt.